benzman81/homebridge-http-webhooks/README.md

 For light brightness the value for `NEWVALUE` is the new light brightness (as integer, between 0 and 100 with respect to brightness factor).

 # Thermostat
-To update a thermostat you can update four different values:
+To update a thermostat, you can update four different values:
 * Current temperature reading: `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&currenttemperature=NEWVALUE`
 * Target temperature: `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&targettemperature=NEWVALUE`
 * Current state (Off=0 / Heating=1 / Cooling=2): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&currentstate=NEWVALUE`